8 Amazing Rooibos Tea Benefits You Didn’t Know About

 What is Rooibos Tea?

 When ordering red tea, you may be surprised to find that sometimes you end up with a black tea instead of rooibos tea depending what region you are in.
 This is because in China, the term red tea is used to describe traditional black tea.
 For all intents and purposes, red tea in the Western world refers to rooibos tea.
+Rooibos tea does not contain any leaves from the Camellia sinensis tea plant so it is not a true tea.

 The Aspalathus linearis plant is native to South Africa and like most teas, contains high levels of polyphenols that provide an array of health benefits.
 Rooibos is grown mainly in the mountainous Cederberg region of South Africa in the Western Cape province.
+There are two many types of rooibos tea: red rooibos and green rooibos.
+Red rooibos tea is oxidized and tastes more similar to black tea and oolong tea.
+Green rooibos tea is unoxidized and has similar flavor characteristics to green tea.

 Rooibos tea has a sweet, nutty flavor that is often compared to hibiscus tea and earthy tones that are similar to yerba mate teas.
 It is also described has having hints of caramel, vanilla and a smoky essence that is likened to tobacco.

 Rooibos has a light mouth feel that is subtle and not overpowering.
 It's often described as having a neutral, yet sweet flavor profile that can be enhanced with slices of lemon or a dash of honey.
+It brews into a reddish-brown hue that can be as visually stunning as it is tasty.

 Rooibos tea is also caffeine-free, making it a good beverage at any time of the day.
 Thanks to its high concentration of vitamins and polyphenols, rooibos tea offers not only delicious taste, but also helps to keep you healthy.
+Rooibos tea can be brewed asa hot tea or as an iced tea.

 Rooibos tea contains vital minerals including calcium, iron, magnesium, zinc and alpha hydroxyl acid.
 As with most true teas and herbal teas, it also contains high levels of vitamin C along with powerful antioxidants such as aspalathin that offer extensive health benefits.
 Rooibos tea contains polyphenols that help to fight free radicals, keeping your body healthy and ready to tackle the day.